aleksaelezovic/edge-node-2.0/typescript/README.md

-# Turborepo starter
+# DKG Turborepo

-This Turborepo starter is maintained by the Turborepo core team.
+This project was created via Turborepo starter maintained by the Turborepo core team.

 ## Requirements